consbio/seedsource/docs/setup/install.rst

 Configure Nginx
 ^^^^^^^^^^^^^^^

-Edit your nginx configuration and add a location directive for the seedsource application, and another location directive for your static files:
+Edit your nginx configuration and add a location directive for the seedsource application, a location directive for your static files, and a location directive for dataset downloads:

 .. code-block:: nginx